hadexversum/HaDeXGUI/inst/app/helpfiles/manhattan-display-plot-plot.md

 Manhattan plot is a novel plot, presenting the P-value of statistical significance between two states for peptides, along the information of their length and position.

 On the X axis there is peptide position in the protein sequence.
 On the Y axis there is negative logaritmic value of P-value between two states selected in the Settings panel on the left.
-The P-value is calculated using the t-Student test.
+The P-value is calculated using the Student's T-test.
 The time points of measurement are distinquished with the colors, as specified on the legend below the plot.

 ### HaDeX tip